apache/felix-atomos/README.md

 # Substrate

 An example project of using Graal Substrate is located at `atomos/atomos.tests/service.substrate`.
 This project is not built as part of the main
-Atomos build because it requires an installation of GraalVM CE 19.3.0 (must use Java 8 version) and the native-image tools for Substrate.
+Atomos build because it requires an installation of GraalVM CE 19.3.0 (Java 8 or Java 11 can be used) and the native-image tools for Substrate.
-The Java 11 version of Graal Substrate currently does not work because the native image builder does not currently support the
+The Java 11 version of Graal Substrate does not currently support full introspection at image runtime of the Java Platform Module System.
-Java Platform Module System and has no module introspection at image runtime.
-Atomos expects to have a functional Java Platform Module System when running on Java versions greater than Java 8.
+Atomos Module support expects to have full introspection of the Java Platform Module System when running on Java versions greater than Java 8.
+Therefore the example will run in basic class path mode for both Java 8 and Java 11 when running with a native substrate image.
 To build the Substrate example the main Atomos build must first be built using the Java 8 profile:

 `mvn clean install -Pjava8`